Operation Clinch Valley: Operation

 The operation began with elements of the 3rd Brigade and the ARVN 3rd Regiment and B Company, 2nd Battalion, 502nd Infantry Regiment, moving by air from Firebase Birmingham to Mai Loc Camp and then conducting an air assault to reopen Firebase Shepherd.
 On 10 July the ARVN 1st and 2nd Battalions, 3rd Regiment assaulted into Firebases Snapper (16.587°N 106.701°E) and Smith (16.622°N 106.673°E) and the 3rd Regiment command post moved by air to Firebase Shepherd.
 On 11 July near the scene of the 8 July engagement elements of the ARVN 3rd Regiment found the bodies of 143 PAVN killed by airstrikes 24-hours earlier.
 Nearby on 12 July elements of the same battalion engaged an estimated 40 PAVN.
 A search of the area revealed 14 PAVN bodies and 36 graves believed to have been there 24 to 48 hours.
 In the two week period ending 12 July, a total of 394 PAVN soldiers from the 9th Regiment were killed in that area.

 Also on 12 July elements of the ARVN 3rd Regiment discovered 65 PAVN bodies killed by air strikes 24-hours earlier.
 On 24 July the ARVN 2nd Regiment found a PAVN base camp with 53 bodies killed by airstrikes approximately two weeks earlier.

 Aftermath

 The operation was terminated at 18:00 on 15 July.
-PAVN losses were 266 killed, there were no U.S. or ARVN killed.
+PAVN losses were 266 killed; no U.S. or ARVN were killed.